valentijnstienen/PEMPEM-paper/README.md

 Now, we might know that a truck has been driving a particular route that has been tracked by a GPS tracker.
-In other words, we might have a GPS trace that visualliy looks as follows:
+In other words, we might have a GPS trace that visually looks as follows:

 <img src="readmefigures/exampleTrajectory.png" width="600">